xMihai/fp/FP.md

 > In plain English, it is "read-only".
 > (Source: [SitePoint](https://www.sitepoint.com/immutability-javascript/))

-In a ReactJS app, immutability is a way of speeding up pure components by relying on shallow comparison instead of deep comparison.
+In a React app, immutability is a way of speeding up pure components by relying on shallow comparison instead of deep comparison.

 To make this work, the following rules must be applied: